CJ Cup

-The CJ Cup is a professional golf tournament on the PGA Tour.
-The tournament was played for the first time in October 2017 at the start of the 2017–18 season, and is sponsored by CJ Group.
+The CJ Cup was a professional golf tournament on the PGA Tour.
+The tournament was played for the first time in October 2017 at the start of the 2017–18 season, and was sponsored by CJ Group.
 The first three editions were played at the Nine Bridges Golf Club on Jeju Island, South Korea.
-In 2020, the tournament was moved to Shadow Creek Golf Course in North Las Vegas, Nevada as part of a Las Vegas Swing in October; the move was due to COVID-19 pandemic travel restrictions.
+In 2020, the tournament was moved to Shadow Creek Golf Course in North Las Vegas, Nevada as part of a Las Vegas Swing in October due to COVID-19 pandemic travel restrictions.
 In 2021, plans to return to South Korea were abandoned with the tournament remaining in the Las Vegas area, but moving to The Summit Club in Summerlin.
-For 2022, the event will be held at Congaree Golf Club in Gillisonville, South Carolina, near Hilton Head Island.
+For 2022, the event was held at Congaree Golf Club in Gillisonville, South Carolina, near Hilton Head Island.

+In 2024, the CJ Group became title sponsor of The Byron Nelson under a ten-year sponsorship, transferring the CJ Cup title to it as the "CJ Cup Byron Nelson".

 Field

-The CJ Cup features a field of 78 players:
+The CJ Cup featured a field of 78 players: